Hello! My name is Daniel (Dan) and I am currently a Lecturer in Operations Research and Financial Engineering at Princeton University.

 -

-B.S. in Mechanical Engineering
+B.S. in Mechanical Engineering, 2018

-Graduated in 2018, minors in Economics and Statistics.
+Minors in Economics and Statistics.

 -

-Ph.D.
-Candidate in ORFE
+Ph.D. in ORFE, 2023

-Advised by Miklos Racz and Ronnie Sircar.
+Advised by Miklós Rácz and Ronnie Sircar.

-Publications
+Selected Publications

 -